 Although many people consider the round edge as one of the same with a bullnose, it’s quite different.
 A rounded edge begins round but leads into a straight bottom edge.
 This type of solution is perfect for creating the illusion of a thickercountertop.

 Although the option is available, our team will always add even a small radius to a square edge.
 By doing so, we’ll eliminate any sharp edging that you or your family and guests may encounter.
 A better option than a straight square is an eased edge.
 This cut is a softer square that works well, even in small kitchens.

 To say beveled edging entails a large group of options.
 With a variety of options in radius, homeowners can create a unique manageable edging design.
 For example, your edge could be created at ¼ of an inch, or 3/8 of an inch, the choice is yours!
 If you’re looking for an easy to clean edging option that will complement any home design, consider a beveled edge.

-Although there are several other options for kitchen countertop edging options, the above mentioned are a few of the most popular choices.
+Although there are several other options for kitchen countertops and edging, the above mentioned are a few of the most popular choices.
 If you’re not sure which edge is best for your home, contact our team at Spencer Granite today.
 Our team of experts has the experience and knowledge you need to create the kitchen of your dreams!
 Call us at (603) 402-9221 or email us firstname.lastname@example.org.

 Leave a reply